 Note that these figures and exchange rates were last updated in January 2021.
-They don’t include the cost of flights to/from the region or travel insurance.
-Also be aware that of the six countries featured on this Balkans itinerary, only Kosovo and Montenegro use the Euro with the other four countries having their own currencies.
+Note that of the six countries featured on this Balkans itinerary, only Kosovo and Montenegro use the Euro with the other four countries having their own currencies.

 A 2 Month Itinerary for Backpacking the Balkans

 To some, the mere mention of the word ‘Balkans’ immediately evokes the image of war and while the scars of the 1990’s conflicts which saw Yugoslavia divided up into several smaller states remain, things have changed massively in this region since.